julian-molina/Documentation/docs/_includes/charting_space/rate-scale.md

 {{include.charts}}# Scale Offset

-**To shift or offset a timeline chart on the vertical axis**, place the mouse pointer on the rate box, left-click and drag upwards or downwards, as desired.
+**3. To shift or offset a timeline chart on the vertical axis**, place the mouse pointer on the rate box, left-click and drag upwards or downwards, as desired.
 The timeline chart will shift in the specified direction while the remaining charts stay in the same position.

 {% include note.html content="Setting an offset in a timeline chart only makes sense in the context of a time machine with multiple charts.
 That is, if you are browsing a single chart, an offset behaves the same as moving the single chart up or down." %}